wp-plugins/karailievs-sitemap/readme.txt

 = Changes in version 0.5.1: =
-* Fixes some compability problems
+* Fixes some compatibility problems

 = Changes in version 0.5: =